basho/machi/prototype/tango/README.md

 ## TODO list

+__ The src/corfu* files in this sub-repo differ from the original prototype source files in the ../corfu sub-repo, sorry!

 __ The current checkpoint implementation is fundamentally broken and needs a rewrite, or else.
    This issue is not mentioned at all in the Tango paper.